eslint/rfcs/designs/2023-relative-cache/README.md

     }
 ```
 - lib/cli-engine/cli-engine.js:  Update the constructor call to LintResultCache to add the new parameters cwd and shareableCache.
-- lib/eslint/flat-eslint.js: Update the constructor call to LintResultCache to add the new parameters cwd and shareableCache.

 ## Documentation